Discrimination against people with HIV/AIDS: HIV/AIDS disparities among the incarcerated population

-HIV/AIDS Disparities Amongst Undocumented Immigrants
+HIV/AIDS disparities among undocumented immigrants

 Immigrants are a significant population that does not test themselves for HIV/AIDS or even get treated for this illness.
 More specifically, undocumented immigrants are one of the leading immigrant populations that do not get tested or treated, and they make up a majority of uninsured people and lack access to healthcare.
 Language is one major barrier for immigrants, since many who are immigrants do not speak English as their first language, and the lack of language-inclusive information when it comes to ART or PrEP treatment decreases an immigrant's chance of getting the correct type of care necessary for HIV/AIDS.
 This barrier is especially true for undocumented Hispanic/Latino immigrants, where Spanish is their primary first language, and one interview-based study found that undocumented Hispanic/Latinos have a more challenging time finding someone who can explain to them information about HIV testing and treatment in their native language.

 In addition, misconceptions of healthcare options for undocumented immigrants still exist, and this affects their chances of getting HIV testing.
-A study conducted in the NYC metropolitan area found that undocumented immigrants who live with HIV/AIDS or are at risk refuse to visit a hospital or seek a medical provider to attend to their medical needs due to them not wanting to reveal their documentation status and not wanting to be deported.
+A study conducted in the New York metropolitan area found that undocumented immigrants who live with HIV/AIDS or are at risk refuse to visit a hospital or seek a medical provider to attend to their medical needs due to them not wanting to reveal their documentation status and not wanting to be deported.
 This fear is rooted in many undocumented people coming to the US for a better opportunity financially, educationally, and socially for themselves and their families, resulting in undocumented immigrants choosing not to risk and jeopardize their family or their future in the US to get tested or treated for HIV/AIDS.
 The belief of being deported for getting medical treatment is connected to misinformation spreading in the immigrant population, and many do not know that their immigration status does not turn them away from medical care, even more for HIV/AIDS treatment and testing.